lawalgren/ml-notes/notes.md

 ## About Course

-* Deep knowledge of Sagemaker, Glue, and Kinesis
+* Deep knowledge of SageMaker, Glue, and Kinesis

 * Focus on service capabilities and what problems they solve, don't memorize service limits, prices, version numbers.